Robin Jebavy • Glass Utopias

 Yes.
 I grew up in a creative family.
 My father is an artist and a retired art teacher.
-We did lots of art projects growing up, and regularly visited the Milwaukee Art Museum and Art Institute of Chicago.
+When I was a child we did lots of art projects and regularly visited the Milwaukee Art Museum and the Art Institute of Chicago.
 His love and support continue to be of inestimable value today.
 We share a passion for philosophy and ideas; his perspective on the world often influences my vision as an artist.

 At what point did you consider yourself an artist?

 I've always thought of myself as a creative person, but it wasn't until midway through college that I saw my potential to someday offer a unique vision to the world.
 I remember making a painting with passages in it that made me feel how I felt when looking at the work of artists that I considered great.
-It was at that point that I saw my potential to be one of those artists.
-I realized that it is true: with tenacity and hard work, if you believe you can do it, you can.
+At that point I believed that someday I could be one of those artists.
+And it is true: with tenacity and hard work, if you think you can do it, you can.

 Who or what inspires you and why?

-I'm inspired by reading, philosophy, films, the work of contemporary and historical artists, mythology, psychology, science, family, and life experiences like love and loss.
-I'm especially inspired by the joy that comes from the act of creating itself--being lost in a creative zone for many hours without realizing it.
-It's a perfect kind of exercise or engagement that offers a much needed extra dimension of experience that melds the physical, emotional, and intellectual aspects of life.
+I'm inspired by books, philosophy, films, the work of contemporary and historical artists, mythology, psychology, science, family, and life experiences like love and loss.
+I'm especially invigorated by the joy of making itself, and the experience of being lost in a creative zone for many hours.
+It's a perfect kind of exercise/engagement that offers a much needed extra dimension of experience that melds the physical, emotional and intellectual aspects of life.

 What was the first piece of art you made?
 Do you remember why you made it?
 What materials did you use and why?